univention/keycloak-extensions/docs/configuration.rst

    ProxyPass /login-actions/ http://127.0.0.1:5000

-into the Keycloak vServer.
+into the *Keycloak vServer*.

-For HA-Proxy, assuming a backend *Keycloak* already exists, add:
+For HA-Proxy, assuming a back end *Keycloak* already exists, add:

 .. code-block::